Trichomoniasis

 Read more about safer sex.

-If you think you have trichomoniasis or any other sexual health concerns, you can see or talk to your GP.
-Alternatively, there are other options where you can get help.
+If you think you have trichomoniasis or any other sexual health concerns, you can see or talk to your healthcare provider.

 Trichomoniasis(external link) Sexual Wellbeing Aotearoa, NZ